Abraham Redwood: Cassada Garden

-During a voyage from Bristol to Antigua in 1687, Abraham Redwood Sr. married Mehetable Langford, the daughter of wealthy planter named Jonas Langford.
+During a voyage from Bristol to Antigua in 1687, Abraham Redwood Sr. married Mehitable Langford, the daughter of a wealthy planter named Jonas Langford.
 Soon after his marriage, Redwood Sr. inherited the sugar cane plantation named Cassada Garden.
 Redwood Sr.'s oldest son, William, died in 1712 at the age of sixteen, and his second son, Jonas, was thrown from his horse in 1724, at the age of eighteen.
-Thus the third son, Abraham Redwood Jr., became the oldest living heir, and sometime after 1724, he inherited the estate of Cassada Gardens.
+Thus the third son, Abraham Redwood Jr., became the oldest living heir, and sometime after 1724, he inherited the estate of Cassada Garden.
 The plantation brought Redwood an income between two and three thousand pounds a year.

-The name Cassada appears to be a derivative from a cassava, a plant which produces large green leaves and a tuber that has long been a source of food for Indigenous peoples of the Americas.
+The name Cassada appears to be a derivative from a cassava, a plant that produces large green leaves and a tuber that has long been a source of food for Indigenous peoples of the Americas.

 Merchant and slave trader

 Both Abraham Redwood Sr. and Abraham Redwood Jr. were devout Quakers, but that did not prevent either of them from engaging in the Atlantic slave trade.
 In 1720, Abraham joined his father's business, working to not only maintain their sugar plantation in Antigua, but also the bilateral trade often referred to as the West Indies trade.
 As a part of this trade, Redwood sent timber and fish from Rhode Island to the Caribbean in exchange for molasses and hard currency.

 In 1736, a sudden drop in the price of sugar in London threatened Redwood with bankruptcy.
-Beginning in 1737, Redwood expanded his enterprise to include slave trading, becoming among the first of Newport's leading merchants to enter the slave trade.
-In that year, he financed a voyage to West Africa on his snauw Martha and Jane.
-Finding success, Redwood financed two more voyages on the Martha and Jane, one in 1738 and another in 1740.
-Each of these voyages traveled from Newport, Rhode Island to the Gold Coast and ended in St. John's, Antigua-- the site of Redwood's sugar plantation, Cassada Garden.
-In all, Redwood may have personally financed the enslavement of over three hundred people from the region of West Africa.
+In response to his personal financial crisis, Redwood expanded his enterprise to include slave trading, becoming among the first of Newport's leading merchants to enter the slave trade.
+In 1737, he financed a voyage to West Africa on his snauw Martha and Jane.
+Though that voyage failed, Redwood financed two more voyages on the Martha and Jane, one in 1738 and another in 1740.
+Each of these voyages traveled from Newport, Rhode Island to the Gold Coast and ended in St. John's, Antigua—the site of Redwood's sugar plantation, Cassada Garden.
+In all, Redwood may have personally financed the trafficking of over three hundred people from the region of West Africa.

 Redwood's 1740 slave voyage was his last one on record.
-However, his younger brother, William (1726-1815) and his son, Jonas (1730-1779) continued in the family business, financing four more voyages with William Vernon between 1756 and 1759.
+However, his younger half-brother, William (1726–1815), and his son, Jonas (1730–1779), financed four more voyages with William Vernon between 1756 and 1759.
 The ship used for their 1757 voyage was named Cassada Garden, after the family sugar plantation.
-These voyages enslaved an additional five hundred people into the Atlantic slave trade.
+These voyages trafficked an additional five hundred people into the Atlantic slave trade.